-There are three possible fellowship tracks that are available for applicants:
+There are two possible fellowship tracks that are available for applicants:

 1. Anxiety disorders track – The anxiety disorders track focuses on learning structured time-limited treatments (based on exposure principles and acceptance and commitment therapy) for anxiety and obsessive-compulsive and related disorders in children, adolescents, and/or adults from leading experts.
 Some of our anxiety clinic faculty have written the popular book ACT-Informed Exposure for Anxiety: Creating Effective, Innovative, and Values-Based Exposures Using Acceptance and Commitment Therapy, which is used as a basic text for training.
 The fellow may also have time set aside for administrative and/or research activities within the anxiety specialty clinic.